-Traditional Campsites Moosenose Lake The community was also a historic stop over location for ancestors travelling between Atkinson Lake and Split Lake.
+Many participants recalled working along with their fathers, brothers and cousins to help build cabins or assist with winter net fishing and fly in open water fishing on Atkinson Lake for commercial fishers.
+By the 1930s, gold prospecting had begun in the area using horse teams to access and bring back gold from God's Lake, passing through the War Lake area.
+War Lake War Lake families have passed down the legend of a gold prospector working the God's Lake mine falling in love with a local Indigenous woman that he called "Princess" which led to calling it Princess Lake.
+The community settled across from the town of Ilford that had become an important transport marshalling and service center by the 1930s with the completion the Hudson Bay rail line and the construction of a tractor transport and winter freight road system.
+The community was also a historic stop over location for ancestors travelling between Atkinson Lake and Split Lake.
 With that commercial activity, there were white families that settled in the area to run businesses that included Thompson, Lindal, Rondeau, Sanderson and Macleod and their names are often intertwined with recollections of past events with grandparents and great grandparents.
-There is a close connection to the railway, which eventually led to the development of winter road freighting and the commercial fishery as shared by resource users and other participants who had recollections of families involved on rail maintenance and road construction work crews, commercial fishers' assistants, and fish plant workers.
+Traditional Campsites Moosenose Lake There is a close connection to the railway, which eventually led to the development of winter road freighting and the commercial fishery as shared by resource users and other participants who had recollections of families involved on rail maintenance and road construction work crews, commercial fishers' assistants, and fish plant workers.
 Many War Lake Elders and Members also recall working on various Manitoba Hydro projects for decades starting with Kelsey; they remember using their knowledge of their traditional resource use areas for working on surveying the lands for transmission lines.
-The lake continues to be valued for recreational activities and traditional pursuits including family camping, fishing and spiritual retreats.